appuio/docs/services/api/10_container_building.rst

 The run script
 ^^^^^^^^^^^^^

-The run script provides a shorthand for possibly longer commands that start up the application server.
-The run script for the API service is composed as follows:
+The run script serves as an entrypoint for the container and will be set as the resulting container's default command.
+This basically means that next to running the main executable, the run script can also be used to do some preparations beforehand.

+In our simple use case, the run script will be used to start the Play! backend and pass it some parameters.
+As Play! automatically runs database migrations as soon as it is started, it would crash if the associated database is not yet ready.
+The easiest way to handle this would be to simply ignore it, which would cause OpenShift to restart the service over and over until the database is ready.

+Even though this would work, we will extend our run script such that this process is a little bit more "clean".
+Before finally running the main executable, the run script should check the connection to the database and wait until the database is fully initialized and ready to accept connections.

+A run script that implements this using environment variables for configuration could look as follows:

 .. code-block:: bash
     :caption: .s2i/bin/run

     #!/bin/bash -e

+    ...

+    # if no port is set, use default for postgres
+    DB_PORT=${DB_PORT:-5432}

+    # save db credentials to pgpass file
+    # such that the psql command can connect
+    echo "$DB_HOSTNAME:$DB_PORT:$DB_DATABASE:$DB_USERNAME:$DB_PASSWORD" > ~/.pgpass
+    chmod 600 ~/.pgpass
+    export PGPASSFILE=~/.pgpass

+    # concatenate the correct db connection string
+    DB_URL="jdbc:postgresql://$DB_HOSTNAME:$DB_PORT/$DB_DATABASE"
+    echo "(debug) DB_URL=$DB_URL"

+    # sleep as long as postgres is not ready yet
+    until psql -h "$DB_HOSTNAME" -U "$DB_USERNAME"; do
+        >&2 echo "Postgres is unavailable - sleeping" sleep 1
+    done

-    # execute the application
+    # as soon as postgres is up, execute the application with given params
-    exec "/opt/app-root/src/entrypoint.sh /bin/bash -c '/opt/app-root/src/target/universal/stage/bin/docs_example_api -Dpidfile.path=/tmp/app.pid'"

-In case of the API service, the run command will execute an entrypoint script that checks for a connection to the PostgreSQL database.
-Once the connection is established, the entrypoint will run the API executable.
-This ensures that the application server is only started after the database has been successfully initialized.
+    # include the correct db connection string
+    >&2 echo "Postgres is up - executing command" exec /opt/app-root/src/target/universal/stage/bin/docs_example_api -Dslick.dbs.default.db.url=$DB_URL

+.. note:: Even though our solution might be an improvement, it is by far not the best solution to this problem.
+It is considered good practice to develop applications such that they are resilient to database failures and will handle such failures appropriately (holds for all dependencies).

 The Dockerfile
 ^^^^^^^^^^^^^^

 With both the assemble and run scripts in place, we can continue to the main part of the S2I builder.
 As the S2I builder is basically just another docker container, we will need to create a Dockerfile that includes all the dependencies of our application (compile-time as well as runtime depencencies).
-The Dockerfile must also adhere to some rules if it should later be usable in an OpenShift environment.
+The Dockerfile has to adhere to some rules if it should later be usable in an OpenShift environment.

 .. code-block:: docker
     :caption: Dockerfile
     :linenos:
-    :emphasize-lines: 2, 6-12, 38, 41-43
+    :emphasize-lines: 2, 5-11, 37, 40-42

     # extend the base image provided by OpenShift
     FROM openshift/base-centos7

-    # ENV STI_SCRIPTS_PATH /usr/libexec/s2i
     # set labels used in OpenShift to describe the builder image
     LABEL \
         io.k8s.description="Platform for building Scala Play! applications" \